Guide to Streamline Data Collection

 A data logger, or data logger, is an electronic sensor device designed to measure and store specific or universal data values, often independently of a PC.
 Nowadays most data loggers are compact, fitting in your palm, and inexpensive.
 This way you can log data anywhere and then come back later to download readings to a computer via USB stick or cable.

 By installing a data logger in the immediate area, users can leave it to record temperature, humidity, voltage, current, or nearly any physical/electrical value.
-Their flexibility and portability allows them to log data anywhere so that users can later retrieve the data via USB.
+Their flexibility and portability allow them to log data anywhere so that users can later retrieve the data via USB.
 For instant data transfer, many models also support wireless communication, FTP, Bluetooth and more.

 Most data loggers also support alarming capabilities to alert you whenever their user-set limits are exceeded.
 Data loggers are much more reliable and accurate than manual measurements and also free up workers for other duties.